GottfriedLab/PyOlfa/README.md

 *	Data storage: Store the data and parameters used in the experiments to a HDF5 file

 # Dependencies
 We recommend that you install a scientific Python distribution like Anaconda.
 Since it meets all the requirements of nilearn, it will save you time and trouble.
 PyOlfa is written in Python 2.7.
-If you are using Anaconda, please make sure you install the correct version.
+Please make sure you install the correct version.
 In addition, the following software packages are required or PyOlfa will not work at all.

 *	Chaco
 * Enable